 Today’s post was inspired by a recurring theme I saw on some ex-pat forums.
 The world seems to be shrinking, with many people enjoying the freedom (and adventure) of working in foreign climes.
 (For my part, I left England to avoid the rain, when I noticed my fingers were permanently wrinkly ;o)

 Sorry, where was I?
 Oh yeh, recurring theme.
 You’ve guessed it: “I’m living abroad and finding it difficult to integrate.
 Am I the only one who’s having trouble learning the language“?
 Of course I’d love to say: “yup, you’re a bit thick; everyone else picked it up after a few days“.
 But of course I’d be lying…so don’t despair…;o)

-If you’ve read my “dVise German Revision for iPhone” post you’ll know that I’m living in Switzerland.
+If you’d read my old, old “dVise German Revision for iPhone” post (removed now) you’d know that I’m living in Switzerland.
 As previously mentioned, I’d made several attempts at learning the lingo.
 But whilst I occupied the comfortable bubble afforded me by an international working environment, I of course made little progress.
 (Get that?
 Lazy…not thick.
 That’s my story and I’m sticking to it).

 No magic short cut to share however.
 The big turning point, for yours truly, was a decent language course and I’d thoroughly recommend you taking one too.
 Sure, it costs…but it’s worth it.
 Trust me.
 I work from home these days and probably venture out less than I should.
 But thanks to the lessons, I’d now consider my German muscles a tad more buffed.